STILLWATER, Okla. – Michelle Gilles is a horse trainer and a competitor.

 That works just fine.
 By combining family, work and competition, the native Californian is living her perfect life.
 That includes her ventures for Extreme Mustang Makeover events, reining contests and competing in the Colt Starting Challenge USA, the latter of which showcases trainers’ work with young horses.

 In fact, the next challenge is set for 6-9 p.m.
 Friday, Sept.
-12, and 5-9 p.m.
+26, and noon-4 p.m.
 Saturday, Sept.
-13, at the La Plata County Fairgrounds’ covered arena in Durango.
+27, at the Oklahoma State University’s Animal Science Arena on the west edge of campus.

 “The Colt Starting Challenge is a really great way to further your education with horses,” Gilles said.
 “It makes you have to learn who you truly are, because you are putting a lot of training in such a short period of time.
 You have to know your stuff.”